 He was a member of Camp Hill United Methodist Church since 1965, a member of the Harrisburg Chapter of Civil War Round Table, Harrisburg Bicycle Club, Lincoln Fellowship of PA and the Lincoln Forum.

-A celebration of Howard’s life will be held on Friday, November 24, 2017 at 3:00 P.M. at Camp Hill United Methodist Church, Camp Hill, PA, with Pastor Tom Willard officiating.
+A celebration of Howard’s life will be held on Saturday, November 25, 2017 at 2:00 P.M. at Camp Hill United Methodist Church, Camp Hill, PA, with Pastor Tom Willard officiating.
 Military Honors will be held in the church following the service.

 In lieu of flowers, memorial contributions may be made to Shriners Hospitals for Children Office of Development, Shriners Hospitals for Children 2900 Rocky Point Dr., Tampa, FL 33607, or Franklin & Marshall College Scholarship Fund, PO Box 3003 Lancaster, PA 17604, or a Charity of your choice.